 We are using sand-drift fencing to help restore and protect dune systems from erosion, by trapping wind-blown sand in the vicinity of the fence where natural vegetation is not sufficient to do so effectively.
 Such fencing does not completely prevent natural erosion however – it merely slows down the movement of our fine dune sand.

 We have two significant dune areas beside our beaches: the Brighton to Seacliff dunes, and the Minda dunes at Somerton Park.

 These dune systems are an important asset to the area providing protection from tide effects, and a habitat for birds, reptiles and insects.
 Before extensive coastal development in the 19th and 20th centuries, the dunes were an important source of food and shelter for the indigenous Kaurna Aborigines.

 Since the late 1990s, Council has conducted revegetation and restoration projects with the help of local residents, primary schools, and volunteer conservation groups.

-Much of our coastline has been developed and therefore considerably altered since European settlement.
+Much of our coastline has been developed and therefore altered since European settlement.
 However, areas of significant remnant vegetation still exist in pockets along the coast.

 The plant communities feature a diverse variety of plant species – most of which are highly adapted to survive in the soil and climatic conditions characteristic of our seaside environment.
 They are particularly tolerant to salt, wind, infertile soils and the hot, dry conditions.